bcout/Shear-Terror/Assets/Scripts/Curves/README.md

 ## SetRouteHeight

+When this script is attached to a route object, it will move the entire route along the y-axis to a given point.
-A route is an object with only bezier curves as children.
-This script moves the entire route along the y-axis to a given point.
+- A route is an object with only bezier curves as children.